eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

      Devices/sessions with no exchange for more then a week (168 hours) are skipped when saving.)

-For device data forwarding via http currently three variants for the '--http-authentication' are supported: 'Bearer <token>', 'PreBasic <username>:<password>', or '<username>:<password>'.
+For device data forwarding via http currently four variants for the '--http-authentication' are supported: 'Bearer <token>', 'Header <name>:<value>', 'PreBasic <username>:<password>' or '<username>:<password>'.
+The 'Bearer', 'Header' and 'PreBasic' authentication data will be send without challenge from the server.
-  The 'Bearer' and 'PreBasic' authentication data will be send without challenge from the server.
-The '<username>:<password>' variant will be used on challenge by the server and supports BASIC and DIGEST.
+  The '<username>:<password>' variant will be used on challenge by server and supports BASIC and DIGEST.
+  The response filter is a regular expression.
+If that matches, the response payload is dropped and not forwarded to the device.
+If no filter is given, all response payloads are dropped.

 Search path for '--spa-css', '--spa-script', and '--spa-script-v2':
   If the provided path starts with 'http:' or 'https:' then the path